Representing applicants before the ECHR

 The specific content of my work as an applicant’s representative is as follows.
 I prepare and submit answers to the ECHR’s questions on the admissibility and merits of the applicant’s claims.
 These answers should take into account the arguments of the respondent Government, which are the first to submit their answers to the same questions.
 In addition, if necessary, I may prepare and submit my objections or additions to the statement of facts prepared by the Registry of the ECHR or the respondent Government.
 Together, these are known as the applicant’s written observations.
 If the applicant so wishes, I prepare and submit claims for just satisfaction, i.e. proposals for remedying the violations in money or in kind and claims for compensation for the costs and expenses incurred in defending against these violations at the national level and before the ECHR (including the costs of my services), supported by appropriate documents.
 As a rule, observations and claims should be written in English or French.
 I always prepare them in English.
 This work also includes correspondence with the applicant (alternatively, another person acting for the applicant may communicate with me), with translation to and from the language of their choice.
 I prepare all translations using DeepL, a translation service based on convolutional neural networks widely deployed in my multilingual work.
 I ask the applicant clarifying questions and request additional documents, explain the different options of arguments and claims that can be submitted when the applicant has a choice, and guide the applicant through the examination of the case before the ECHR.
 Finally, I receive all correspondence on the case from the ECHR, send it to the applicant for reference and respond to any queries from the ECHR.

-However, only if the total amount of all necessary work falls within 25 hours will I prepare the most comprehensive answers to the questions of the ECHR, objections to the arguments of the authorities of the respondent State, corrections and additions to the essential facts of the case, and claims for just satisfaction.
-Suppose 25 hours is not enough.
-In that case, you will still receive sufficiently reasoned written observations with answers to all the questions raised by the ECHR and claims for just satisfaction if you wish to submit them.
+However, only if the total amount of all necessary work falls within 5 hours will I prepare the most comprehensive answers to the questions of the ECHR, objections to the arguments of the authorities of the respondent State, corrections and additions to the essential facts of the case, and claims for just satisfaction.
+Suppose 5 hours is not enough.
+In this case, you will receive at least minimally reasoned written observations with answers to all the questions raised by the ECHR and claims for just satisfaction, if you wish to submit them.
 What would have to be sacrificed in this case?
 Three things can often save time.
 First, I can give up studying the case-law of the ECHR in terms of judgments and decisions in so-called cases of medium importance.
 One should almost always study judgments and decisions in so-called key and high-importance cases, which concern the kind of violations the ECHR has raised its questions about and the admissibility criteria that are problematic for this case.
 These are judgments and decisions which contribute significantly to the development, clarification, and modification of the case-law of the ECHR.
 On the other hand, judgments and decisions of the so-called third level of importance are never studied because they are based solely on the application of existing case-law and are of no interest as sources of law.
 The judgments and decisions of medium importance, which are more numerous than those of key and high importance, do not contribute significantly to the case-law but go beyond the mere application of existing case-law.
 It is among the judgments and decisions of medium importance that small but valuable nuances may be found for a particular case.
 In principle, however, these nuances can be neglected if saving time is more critical.
 Secondly, I can limit as much as possible (or even eliminate) the work with the case file and stick to the facts as the Registry of the ECHR states them according to its perception of the case file.
 Suppose the drafting of the facts is left to the respondent Government.
 In this case, this element of the work is more problematic to sacrifice, but it can still be minimised as far as possible if the aim is to save time.
 For obvious reasons, it also has a direct impact on the possibility of preparing the most comprehensive corrections and additions to the essential facts of the case.
 These are the circumstances, to be established on the basis of the case file, which are similar or comparable to those circumstances the presence or absence of which, according to the case-law of the ECHR, leads to the conclusion that violations have (or have not) been committed and that the admissibility criteria are (or are not) satisfied.
 Finally, I may refuse to analyse the practice of the national authorities, in particular of the courts, even if an alleged violation concerns shortcomings in the national law, which to a large extent is developed precisely through its application by the national authorities, whose decisions thus turn out to be the sources of national law potentially capable of confirming violations or compliance with the admissibility criteria.
-Of course, I will always explain exactly what I need to do to carry out the most comprehensive work in a particular case if more than 25 hours are required, and how long it will take.
+Of course, I will always explain exactly what I need to do to carry out the most comprehensive work in a particular case if more than 5 hours are required, and how long it will take.
 The cost of any work I do is always my estimate of the time required multiplied by a rate of €200 per hour.
 Accordingly, if you wish, you can always pay extra for this work and get the most I can do for you.
+Alternatively, you can ask me to represent the applicant on an hourly rate basis, rather than on a fixed fee basis.
+Just let me know in the field for comments when you order this service.
 What if a representative is needed for several applicants in the same case?
 Suppose all these applicants are victims of the same alleged violations.
 In that case, this will not have a significant impact on the scope of the work, and, therefore, the cost will remain the same.
 The situation needs to be assessed if several applicants are victims of different alleged violations.
-Sometimes, all the work required for even a few applicants can be completed within 25 hours.
+Sometimes, all the work required for even a few applicants can be completed within 5 hours.
 In other cases, however, I may need more time to prepare even minimally reasoned written observations answering all the questions raised by the ECHR.
 You should contact me as described below, indicating in the field for comments on your request that you seek representation for more than one applicant.
-I will look at the case file and reply whether the work required to present them falls within 25 hours.
+I will look at the case file and reply whether the work required to present them falls within 5 hours.

 I can also prepare the applicant’s written observations and claims for just satisfaction in the name of another person who represents or intends to represent the applicant before the ECHR.
 For example, some lawyers and advocates prefer to instruct me to prepare texts they sign and submit in their names.
 The cost of my work in such a case remains the same.
 If you are interested in this option, please let me know in the field for comments.

 You can ask me to represent the applicant by completing and submitting the request form directly from this page.
 Within 24 hours, I will send you a signed contract in English (sometimes with a translation into another language for your convenience).
-You can pay for my services by transferring funds to my Swiss bank account using the details provided in the contract.
 Once you have received the contract, you should sign it online, directly in your browser or mobile device, using Adobe’s Acrobat Sign service, where authentic copies of all signed contracts are stored and always available to the parties (no additional software installation required).
-You then make your full payment (keep the bank transfer receipt to attach a copy to the claims for compensation); the applicant and I sign an authority form and send it to the ECHR.
+Then, the applicant and I should sign an authority form and send it to the ECHR.
 Does the applicant’s signature need to be authenticated?
 No. All the applicant has to do is make a stroke on the authority form I prepare, which can be printed anywhere.
 The applicant’s signature can be obtained by anyone, anywhere, under any circumstances.
 Sometimes, the conditions under which a signature is obtained are such that it doesn’t even look like the applicant’s usual signature.
 But if the applicant confirms that it is their signature, it is theirs.
 That is the ECHR’s approach.
-When the application is added to my account on eComms, the ECHR’s service for electronic communication with applicants’ representatives, I will inform the applicant.
+When the application is added to my account on eComms, the ECHR’s service for electronic communication with applicants’ representatives, I will inform you.
 When the ECHR sends me the respondent Government’s written observations and invites me to submit the applicant’s written observations and claims for just satisfaction, I will start doing all the work described above.
-Of course, if the ECHR requests anything before then, I will inform the applicant, and we will prepare a response.
+Of course, if the ECHR requests anything before then, I will inform you, and we will prepare a response.